SuperEvilMegacorp/vainglory-assets/source/includes/_titles.md

 // Unfortunately, there is no example yet.
 Feel free to submit one!
 ```

-All endpoints require an `X-TITLE-ID` header in order to return data.
-It looks like the following:
+All endpoints require the following `X-TITLE-ID` header in order for us to respond to a request.

 `X-TITLE-ID: semc-vainglory`